 Plus, all the ways in which the reblog-addition system incentivizes inflammatory behavior should carry extra weight when you remember yet another drawback of using Tumblr:

 Tumblr offers no option whatsoever to turn off sharing on sensitive posts, meaning there is no escaping the threat of personal, old, outdated, or embarrassing posts being reblogged by other people, as long as some copy of that post is still out there, forever.
 Even though some users will express their wishes by saying “do not reblog this,” some will ignore that and reblog anyway.

 That alone would be bad enough, but there’s another layer to this, as well.
 Since threaded interactions are mainly conducted via the reblog feature, the inability to disable reblogs also means that there’s no way to disable additions, either.
-You can block individual people, but there’s no way to silence a specific post so that you don’t have to keep hearing the same overdone joke, unnecessary correction, or hostile misunderstanding, over and over again.
+You can block individual people, but there’s no way to silence a specific post so that you don’t have to keep hearing the same repetitive comments, overdone jokes, unnecessary corrections, or hostile misunderstandings, over and over again.

-In the case of simple mistakes and misunderstandings, especially, this issue is exacerbated by the fact that…
+In the case of simple mistakes, especially, this issue is exacerbated by the fact that…

 5) The Post Edit System Cannot Make Retractions

 Once you’ve said something on Tumblr and it’s been reblogged once, it’s out there; there’s no way to directly take it back.
 This has consequences both for two types of issues: a) for technical errors (like incorrect safety information, wrong directions, not crediting the artist, etc.) and b) for opinions that the original poster no longer believes in.